squasta/Simple-Landing-Zone-for-NC2-on-AWS-FlowNetworking/README.md

 <img width='800' src='./images/LZ-NC2AWS-FlowNetwork.png'/>

-IP ranges here are for example, you can define yours.
+IP ranges here are for example, you can define yours by editing [configuration.tfvars](configuration.tfvars).

 This landing zone also include the option to have a dedicated subnet and a virtual machine to use as a jumbox.
 All AWS resources related to Jumbox are in [jumbox.tf](jumbox.tf) file.